• Skip to primary navigation

 • Mix through the 4 cans of beans in tomato sauce.
 Taste and add a little salt and pepper if necessary.

-• Scoop the mix into a casserole dish.
+• Scoop the mixture into a casserole dish.

 • Pop the halved cooked meat-free sausages evenly over the mix.